rashedmahamud/kafka-in-production-book/chapters/09-performance-tuning.md

          FetchMaxBytes >= MaxPartitionFetchBytes
       ```

+  - The relationship between HeartbeatIntervalMs, SessionTimeoutMs, and MaxPollIntervalMs is a key to stability, and your settings `(5s < 30s < 300s)` follow the recommended pattern.
+     `HeartbeatIntervalMs < SessionTimeoutMs < MaxPollIntervalMs `

 - FetchWaitMaxMs (100ms): This is the maximum time the broker will wait for new data to accumulate before sending it to the consumer.